U.S. Credit Card Debt Statistics

 Different racial classifications carry different average amounts of credit card debt

 Just like with income, race has a parallel connection with average credit card debt.
-People who identified as white (non-Hispanic) reported an average credit card debt of $6,940.
+People who identified as white (non-Hispanic) reported average credit card debt of $6,940.

 The “other” group, which includes Asians, American Indians and people who identify as multi-racial, carried an average credit card debt of $6,320.
 Blacks had the lowest amount of debt, with an average of $3,940.